-- The co-curricular coordinator will email out "progress reports" to students (reminding them of what has been entered into UIW Engage for their co-curricular activities) by February 1. - Mentors will follow up and ensure completion of the requirements by April 15th. - Mentors will communicate those findings to the co-curricular coordinator who will then advise any students who are missing completion that they will be called before the Senior Associate Dean for Academic Affairs. - If the student does not complete the activities and reflections by June 1, he/she will not be allowed to progress through the program until all activities are up to date. - Each spring semester, students will write an annual reflection describing how co-curricular activities have enriched their understanding of the profession and contributed to their personal and professional growth.
-Faculty mentors will meet with their student mentees each spring to review and discuss the annual reflection. - Each academic year students will complete two targeted activity reflections describing how each activity has impacted their professional growth.
-The co-curricular coordinator will approve reflections through UIW Engage.
+- The co-curricular coordinator will email out "progress reports" to students of completed co-curricular activities by February 1. - Mentors will follow up and ensure completion of the requirements by May 15th. - Mentors will communicate those findings to the co-curricular coordinator who will then advise any students who are missing completion that they will be called before the Senior Associate Dean for Academic Affairs. - If the student does not complete the activities and reflections by June 1, he/she will not be allowed to progress through the program until all activities are up to date.

+- Each spring semester, students will write an annual reflection describing how co-curricular activities have enriched their understanding of the profession and contributed to their personal and professional growth.
+Faculty mentors will meet (in-person, virtually, or telephonically) with their student mentees by May15th to review and discuss the annual reflection. - Each academic year students will complete two targeted activity reflections describing how each activity has impacted their professional growth.
+The first targeted reflection is due by December 1st.
+The second targeted reflection is due by April 1st.
+The co-curricular coordinator will approve reflections. - Students participating in virtual (i.e., webinars) or non-FSOP activities (i.e., TSHP, TPA, AACP, ASHP, CPFI pharmacy organization meetings are required to submit a targeted activity reflection for co-curricular credit.
+This report will also count as a required targeted activity reflection.